Kawasaki Barako

 The Kawasaki Barako is a motorcycle model built by Kawasaki Motors Philippines and launched in 2004.
 The Kawasaki Barako was designed to replace the older two-stroke Kawasaki HD-III which was launched in 1982 until it was phased out in 2007.
 The BC 175 is primarily used as utility hauler for business needs like on motorized tricycle.

 Background

 It was initially launched as the Kawasaki Barako 175 with an engine that originally came from the Eliminator, but with the implementation of stricter emissions regulations and an extremely competitive market, an enhanced version, the Kawasaki Barako II 175, was later launched.
+Barako III FI 175 Was Launched Years Later & As Of Now Both Barako II 175 & Barako III FI 175 Are Only Barako 175 Models Series Existing Ever Since.

 There are two variants available in the market in which differs on how the motorcycle is started: a standard Barako with only a kick start and a higher variant of Barako both equipped with a kick start and an electric starter.

 Some of the parts of the Kawasaki Barako are also shared with the Kawasaki W175 leisure bike, albeit with a different body and transmission setup and the lack of a kick starter.